 - It has oval pupils that are vertically oriented.

-- Red fox is a sexual dimorphic species and male individuals are usually bigger than females.
+- The red fox is a sexually dimorphic species and male individuals are usually bigger than females.

 - The range of coloration in red foxes represents stages towards full melanism and mostly occurs in colder regions.